-You may also find that you must replace a faucet because it is leaking.
+You may also find that you must replace a faucet because it leaks.
 But How to Replace a Two Handle Bathtub Faucet?

 You can repair or replace the cartridge in your existing two-handle tub faucet so long as it is still in working order.

 It takes approximately one hour for most experienced plumbing technicians to complete the job.
-When installing new parts into your old faucets make sure all connections are tight and secure when finished.
+When installing new parts into your old faucets, ensure all connections are tight and secure when finished.

 7 Easy Steps How to Replace a Two Handle Bathtub Faucet ?